zeta-chain/docs/docs/developers/omnichain/transactions.md

 https://mumbai.polygonscan.com/tx/0x06f99cd96623fbab566f37e5865dbe72bc4b39909a014b7d2ed7ed80c3a4d64e

-### ❌ USDC to ERC-20 сustody сontract with a message
+### ❌ USDC to ERC-20 custody contract with a message

 Depositing ERC-20 to an EOA with a message will result in a transaction revert.